mar10/yabs/docs/sphinx/ug_writing_plugins.rst

     If you publish your own custom extension on PyPI, choose a name like ``yabs-USER-TASKNAME`` or similar.

-    Also add 'yabs-plugin' to the keywords and ``Framework :: Yabs`` to the classifiers, to make it more discoverable.
+    Also add 'yabs-plugin' to the keywords, to make it more discoverable.